 A fine early 19th century dental mirror by Julien Marmont a Parisian dentist and poet from the Palais Royal.
 He made one such mirror for his patient Josephine Bonaparte.

 A solid silver mirror in a long grain silk lined Moroccan leather case also containing a twisted silver tooth pic.
 On the back is inscribed Mirroir Odontoscopique par Marmont Dentiste and on the side Perron Du Palais Royal No 7.
-The mirror and tooth pick both have the hare hallmark guaranteeing French silver between 1819-1838 and the makers mark of the renowned silversmith Jacques-Jérémie HUBERT.
+The mirror and tooth pick both have the hare hallmark guaranteeing French silver between 1819-1838 and the makers mark registered in 1805-1806 of the silversmith Jacques-Jérémie HUBERT who worked at 40 rue de Montmorency-Reunion.
 Orfèvrerie “La Boucle” à Paris.

 Marmont was dentist to Napoleon’s Josephine, for whom he made one of his dental mirrors and he may also have treated Napoleon himself (see first link below).